SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition to the colorful gardens all around, you will also see some colorful art.
 This piece is about two-thirds of the way to the top of the first block of stairs.

-The photo below gives you a rough idea how many more stairs you need to climb.
-This is the view right near the blue sphere.
+The photo below gives you a rough idea of how many more stairs you need to climb.
+This is the view right near the blue mosaic sphere.

 It's a key sign to look out for if you plan to walk down the stairs from Coit Tower.
 From the street above, it's a little difficult to see where these stairs start, so this will help you locate them.